 In choosing the rate of return states, we operate with the probabilities from the i.i.d. case to match rate of return moments because we can only calibrate the model to the preindustrial distribution, involving a grid search for $\kappa_1$ and $\kappa_2$ , given set rate of return states.
 However, the resulting values for $\kappa_1$ and $\kappa_2$ affect the rate of return moments only marginally.
-As a result, $(r_n^L)n$ has a mean of 3.99% and a standard deviation of 1.04% and the distribution faced by industrial dynasties if the industrial sector is absorbing and lacks scale dependence (Scenario 2) has a mean of 6.50% and a standard deviation of 1.67%.
-While the introduction of scale dependence in scenarios 3 and 4 preserves the mean of rates of return available in industry - see equations (7) and (8) - it increases the standard deviation of scale dependence and thus an effect that we aim to capture in our counterfactual analysis of the long-run impact of scale dependence.
+As a result, $(r^L{}n)n$ has a mean of 3.99% and a standard deviation of 1.04% and the distribution faced by industrial dynasties if the industrial sector is absorbing and lacks scale dependence (Scenario 2) has a mean of 6.50% and a standard deviation of 1.67%.
+While the introduction of scale dependence in scenarios 3 and 4 preserves the mean of rates of return available in industry - see equations (7) and (8) - it increases the standard deviation of rates of return in industry to 1.78%.
+This effect is inextricably linked to an addition of scale dependence and thus an effect that we aim to capture in our counterfactual analysis of the long-run impact of scale dependence.

-Last, note that the formulation of the transition matrices of $(r_n)n$ as well as $(r_n)n$ and $(r_n)n$ ensures that the original persistence on the sector-specific lowest and highest rate of return state induced by the parameters $\kappa_1$ and $\kappa_2$ is maintained throughout the shock in $t_0$ .
+Last, note that the formulation of the transition matrices of $(r^L{}n)n$ as well as $(r^1{}n)n$ and $(r^2{}n)n$ ensures that the original persistence on the sector-specific lowest and highest rate of return state induced by the parameters $\kappa_1$ and $\kappa_2$ is maintained throughout the shock in $t_0$ .
 For each dynasty, we take the index of its state in $t_0$ and determine its transition probabilities regarding the new states from the new transition matrix's row with the same index.
 Maintaining this persistence appears desirable since the rate of return heterogeneity also reflects idiosyncratic differences between dynasties regarding investment skill and knowledge.
 These features are arguably partially transmitted across generations and abstract enough to persist beyond the shock by being beneficial in the new investment circumstances as well.